 Remember, if you’re a limited company director you’re classed as self-employed in the eyes of a mortgage lender.
 Same goes if you’re employed in a Construction Industry Scheme (CIS) job role.
 A mortgage broker will be able to advise you of how you need to prove your income in both of these cases.

 Each lender is different, but most will want to check your employment.
-Submitting your payslips is usually enough proof, but some mortgage companies may call your workplace to check the salary information you've given is correct.
+Submitting your payslips is usually enough proof, but some lenders may call your workplace to check the salary information you've given is correct.
 This doesn't happen often - usually only when they need to clarify something in your application.

 Getting a mortgage when you have low income can be a challenge, but it’s not impossible.
 There are other steps you can take to give yourself the best possible chance of being accepted.

 Along with your income, lenders will be looking at your credit score.
 Lenders use this score to see how risky you are to lend to.
 If your income is low but you have a good credit rating then this will work in your favour.
 Check it regularly (we recommend checkmyfile) and do all you can to keep the number high and your record looking good.
 Get simple credit tips in our Guide: How to Improve Your Credit Score Before a Mortgage.

 Compared to someone with a salary or fixed income, the amount you’ll be able to borrow can be tricky to calculate.
 Lenders try to tackle this by looking at your annual income from the last three years and will take an average or lowest figure to work out how much you’ll be able to pay back.
 Start going through your accounts to get an idea of numbers.
 You can then use a Mortgage Calculator to see how much you could potentially borrow.